hhovhann/photostudio-service/COMMENTS.md

 -Test coverage
 -Test containers can be used for proper database
--DB rider integration could be used for unit tests (controller, repository layer) -Bulk create/delete for OrderEntity, as we have for PhotographerEntity -OpenAPI/Swagger more integration for API specification -Basic authentication only supported, could be changed with other type of authentications in the future.
+-DB rider integration could be used for unit tests (controller, repository layer) -OpenAPI/Swagger more integration for API specification -Basic authentication only supported, could be changed with other type of authentications in the future.
 -Open for extensions with dockerization